 Fishing Atherfield Beach

 Atherfield Beach provides a slightly different kind of fishing from the aforementioned marks.
 It’s a shingle beach with submerged rocks that run for a great distance out to sea – much further than you could cast.
 This can result in larger fish being tempted much closer into shore, including huge skate, monkfish, turbot and cat shark species.
-This is where I would recommend fishing if you can, and it’s better when fishing with lighter gear as you don’t need to cast so far as you might on other South West Wright fishing marks.
+This is where I would recommend fishing if you can, and it’s better when fishing with lighter gear as you don’t need to cast so far as you might on other South West Wight fishing marks.
 Bass will come in close at night.
 There is a cliff path you can follow to reach the Atherfield fishing marks.

 Fishing Chale Bay, Blackgang Beach & Rocken End (if you dare)